marcelosperalta/bootcamp_dci/200706/README.md

 ## Exercise "To-do list with Hooks"

 - Refactoring our To-do list into React Hooks;
-- Do your modification into other branch on the To-do list repo;
+- Do your modification into other branch on the To-do list repo.

 # React Recap